Posted by: Feet Banks

 This is the late-night incarnation of the Fuji Market.
 From 5 PM – 1 AM Harajuku rocks a menu full of Japanese classics like Kaarage, Tempura, Udon, Gyoza and various sushi all for $7 or less.
 Why not sit down to a sake or beer and some sushi pizza?
 Or try Chef Kyle’s suggested Potato candy for just $5.

 When you get the late-night, post-drinking munchies Fat Tony’s Turkish Kebabs offer Whistler’s best weight-to-cost-to-flavour ratio.
-These things are huge – a pita stuffed with in-house roasted chicken or beef and a wide selection of veggies and sauces, all for just $8.25 (Veggie option is only $5.75).
+These things are huge – a pita stuffed with in-house roasted chicken (don't get the beef, it's mushy) and a wide selection of veggies and sauces, all for just $8.75 (Veggie option is only $5.75).
 Fat Tony keeps the doors open 11 AM – Midnight on weekdays and until 2 AM Friday to Sunday.
 Also, pizza is $2 a slice everyday before 8PM.

 Whistler Village is great fun to wander around in but if you're hungry this map might help a bit.
 All the hotels, streets and top value spots listed above are on there.
 Click here for a larger version of the map.